kensnyder/poly-crypto/README.md

 entire files.
 You'll want to use a C-based library that is designed to encrypt large amounts of data quickly.
 File encryption considerations:
 	1. poly-crypto is not fast for large files.
-	1. AES-256 GCM encryption can be parallelized for faster processing of large chunks of data.
+	1. AES-256 GCM encryption can be parallelized in languages that support threading for faster processing
-	1. You don't want the extra overhead or storage space of base64 encoding that poly-crypto uses.
 1. **Streaming data.** PolyAES is not designed to encrypt streaming data.
 1. **Secure key storage.** If you store encryption keys or user passwords in plain text, encryption will not provide protection.